Hansberry Educational Consulting.

 Working in private practice at Fullarton House, Bill mentors young people who live with a wide range of challenges such as learning differences / disabilities, emotional or behavioural difficulties and young people who are just doing it tough.
 Alongside this work, Bill has the privilege of supporting and mentoring teachers, school leaders and parents, assisting them to work together to meet the needs of these students.

 Bill specialises at Fullarton House in teaching students with Dyslexia and offers training for schools in the area of Specific Learning Disabilities (SLDs).
-Bill runs the popular Teaching Students with Dyslexia (TSD) suite of trainings for those wishing to works as Specialist Multisensory Literacy Teachers.
+Bill runs the popular Teaching Students with Dyslexia (TSD) suite of trainings for those wishing to work as Specialist Multisensory Literacy Teacher.
 Bill has co-authored The Playberry Dyslexia Solutions Multisensory Literacy Program with Alison Playford.
+Playberry is used in Schools and centres across Australia as a tier 3 intervention program.
+Bill has also developed the Word Cracker suite of morphology resources with Sally Andrew.

 Bill advocates for evidence based teaching of reading and spelling in schools and better recognition of SLDs.
-He was recently featured in the Australian Dyslexia documentary 'Outside the Square'.
+He is featured in the Australian Dyslexia documentary 'Outside the Square' and the upcoming Code Red ‘Read my Frustration’ feature program.

 Bill is widely recognised for his in depth of knowledge about Behaviour Management, Restorative Justice and cultural renewal in educational settings.
 He is well known for his passion for relational teaching, strategic community building and Circle Time as well as his unique and engaging style in facilitating professional learning workshops for schools, school clusters and other organisations.